ABSTRACT SUBMISSION FOR ICHAMS 2018 OPENS OCTOBER 1, 2017.

 - There is no limit to the number of abstracts that an individual may submit.
-However, you must register and pay the €50 abstract submission fee for each abstract you submit.
+However, you must register and pay the €50 abstract submission fee for each abstract that you submit.

-- The registration fee of €50 must be paid at time of submission via Stripe and is non-refundable.
+- The registration fee of €50 must be paid at the time of submission via Stripe and is non-refundable.
 If your abstract is rejected by the judging committee or if you choose not to present your abstract at the conference, you will not receive a refund.
 You may still, however, attend all conference events as a passive participant at no additional cost.

 - The lead author can request abstract withdrawal by emailing firstname.lastname@example.org with the subject “Abstract Withdrawal”.
 Please include the name of the lead author and title of the abstract exactly as they were written on the abstract submission form.
-If you withdraw your abstract you may still attend the conference as a passive participant at no additional cost.
+If you withdraw your abstract, you may still attend the conference as a passive participant at no additional cost.